OpenTTD/grfcodec/README.txt

 digit, but are optional in all other cases.

 Messages will be output to the console and to the NFO file.
-For a detailed explanation of the sanity checker's messages, see SANITY or SANITY.txt (depending on package downloaded).
+For a detailed explanation of the sanity checker's messages, see SANITY.txt.

 Sprites that for some reason cannot be processed will be commented out, and processing will continue.